Budget surplus is a term commonly thrown around during discussions about economics.

 In the simplest terms, it is when the income exceeds the expenditure.

-The term is typically used in reference to government spending, the average person uses the term ‘savings’ instead when referring to their personal budget surplus.
+The term is typically used about government spending; the average person uses the term ‘savings’ instead when referring to their personal budget surplus.

-The opposite of this is a ‘budget deficient’.
-This typically means that the government will need to borrow money and pay an interest rate.
+The opposite of this is a ‘budget deficit.’
+This typically means the government must borrow money and pay an interest rate.

 What Might Cause A Budget Surplus

 Economic growth in a country naturally causes a budget surplus.
-If the general economy is going well and unemployment rates are going down, it only makes sense for the government to have more money.
+If the general economy is going well and unemployment rates are decreasing, it only makes sense for the government to have more money.

 While this may sound good on paper, having a budget surplus is especially rare in these modern times for a reason.

-A budget surplus could also be from an increase in taxes or cuts in state spending.
+A budget surplus could also be from increased taxes or cuts in state spending.

-If a budget deficit goes on too long however, it can cause larger debts that will need to be paid off.
+If a budget deficit goes on too long, however, it can cause more significant debts that need to be paid off.

 Having more money than you need is always a benefit.
 There are many benefits to a government having a budget surplus.

-Here are some of them and what the government could possibly do with the excess money.
+Here are some of them and what the government could do with the excess money.

-- The government is able to pay off any debts they may have.
-When a government pays off debt it means that any future interest rates for loans they may need to make, will be lower.
-This is because it shows investors that the government is good to their word of paying them back.
+- The government can pay off any debts they may have.
+When a government pays off debt, it means that any future interest rates for loans they may need to make will be lower.
+This is because it shows investors that the government is good at its word of paying them back.

-- A city government with a surplus can put the money towards public renovations, such as parks and residential areas.
+- A city government with a surplus can invest money towards public renovations, such as parks and residential areas.

-- What they will usually choose to do with a budget surplus is reduce taxes.
-This can help economic growth as people will be able to spend more money on businesses.
+- They will usually choose to reduce taxes with a budget surplus.
+This can help economic growth as people can spend more money on businesses.

-- They can fund new programmes or provide extra funding for existing programmes, without taking out any loans.
+- They can fund new programs or provide extra funding for existing programs without taking out loans.

 - If they can save money during good fiscal years, it can help to support the poor fiscal years.
 This allows for more flexibility from the government if there is a budget surplus for multiple years.

-- By keeping money back it can help contain inflation.
-If there is no influx of money put into the economy in one go, it means that the value of the coin can stay the same.
+- By keeping money back, it can help contain inflation.
+If there is no influx of money put into the economy in one go, the coin’s value can stay the same.

-- If a company has a budget surplus it means they can expand their company and hire more employees.
+- A company with a budget surplus can expand and hire more employees.

 The disadvantages of a budget surplus are focused mainly on how the money was gained in the first place.
-Also how the government is able to call it ‘surplus’ money.
+Also, how the government can call it ‘surplus’ money.

-Most of the earnings to the government is through taxes so the general public who pay them have an expectation on how that money should be spent.
+Most of the earnings to the government are through taxes, so the general public who pays them has an expectation of how that money should be spent.

-- If the surplus is gained from raising taxes, then that means the extra money has been taken away from the general public.
-They could instead be using that money to improve the wider economy, such as buying from local businesses or using public transport.
-Also if the extra taxes aren’t reflected in the development of the public sector then it can cause a low opinion of the government in charge.
+- If the surplus is gained from raising taxes, the extra money has been removed from the general public.
+Instead, they could use that money to improve the broader economy by buying from local businesses or public transportation.
+Also, if the extra taxes aren’t reflected in the development of the public sector, it can cause a low opinion of the government in charge.

-- If businesses have higher tax rates, then they will hire less people or make cut backs to compensate.
+- If businesses have higher tax rates, then they will hire fewer people or make cutbacks to compensate.
 This can cause unemployment rates to rise.

-- If it is gained from cuts in state spending then it can lead to poor infrastructure and public services being underfunded.
+- If it is gained from state spending cuts, it can lead to poor infrastructure and public services being underfunded.

-- If there is a surplus of money it means that the government didn’t spend it.
-People will see this as wasted money that could’ve gone to education, welfare or defense.
+- If there is a surplus of money, the government doesn’t spend it.
+People will see this as wasted money that could’ve gone to education, welfare, or defense.

 As you can see, a budget surplus (while sounding positive) is neither good nor bad.
 In the same vein, a budget deficit isn’t necessarily a bad term and can have some benefits in the short term.

-The ultimate goal of a government is to always have a balanced budget.
-But that just isn’t realistic.
+The ultimate goal of a government is always to have a balanced budget.
+But that isn’t realistic.

-In fact very few countries regularly have a budget surplus, some of those being Germany, Norway and Sweden.
-This however has caused conflict in Europe.
+Very few countries regularly have a budget surplus, some of those being Germany, Norway, and Sweden.
+This, however, has caused conflict in Europe.

-People believe that countries who consistently have a budget surplus, should help out other countries who are in a lot of debt such as Greece.
+People believe that countries that consistently have a budget surplus should help out other countries with a lot of debt, such as Greece.

 While it may seem like a budget surplus can happen at random.
-Most of the time it is planned by the government in order to get rid of debt.
+Most of the time, it is planned by the government to get rid of debt.